ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 ### Meta Block

 - The meta block allows users to describe the text that is being created as a whole.
+- The title field in the meta block will be understood by Manifold as being the title of the text as whole.
 - Authors (creators) and contributors cannot be assigned to specific sections within the text being created; instead include all authors and contributors in the meta block.
 - Other than creators and contributors, fields can only have one input, as shown here.